sashomasho/i3status-rust/blocks.md

 This block polls `setxkbmap` for the current layout by default, but can be configured to read asynchronous updates from the systemd `org.freedesktop.locale1` D-Bus path.
 Which of these two methods is appropriate will depend on your system setup.

+There is another driver `kbddbus` in i3status-rust > 0.11.0, that relies on `kbdd` and `setxkbmap`, so it's kinda mix between the other two drivers.
+Kbdd keeps track of the current layout configuration for the active window and the driver reads its state from the systemd, so no polling is needed.
+Manual switching of the current layout is also monitored by kbdd and the inicator is immediately refreshed.

 ### Examples

 Check `setxkbmap` every 15 seconds: